Equality and Diversity Policy

 Statement of Intent

 Truly Scrumptious is committed to providing equality of opportunity and anti-discriminatory practise for all children and families.
-We are committed to safeguarding and promoting the welfare of children, young people and adults at all times and expect everyone working within the setting to share this commitment.
+We are committed to safeguarding and promoting the welfare of children, young people, and adults always and expect everyone working within the setting to share this commitment.

 Links to The Early Years Foundation Stage statutory frame work EYFS key themes and commitments: